monktastic/no-more-contempt/scratch/intros.md

 ---

 Why are we unkind to people who we perceive as "bad"?
 The answer seems obvious: we do it to make the world a better place.
 But this is an insidious lie.
 It explains why we're not _nice_, but not why we're not _kind_.
 Nice is about being pleasant and agreeable, which are surely unhelpful in some situations.
 But kindness means something much deeper.
 It is the right motivation in _every_ circumstance.

 ---

-We think that hating "bad people" is a sign of the good within us, but it's actually a sign of something _much darker_.
-All the hostility we've ever poured into the world still lives out there somewhere, where we judge it from afar, blissfully unaware of our own connection to it.
-But part of us always knows — and we cannot have the more beautiful world we desire until we acknowledge this and clean it up.

----